nicklockwood/ShapeScript/docs/src/camera-control.md

 Camera Control
 ---

-When you open a file in ShapeScript, it is rendered in 3D using a virtual camera, which can be controlled via a mouse or trackpad.
-The camera is not part of the file itself, and moving it will not change the file in any way.
+When you open a file in ShapeScript, it is rendered in 3D using a virtual camera, which can be controlled either programmatically or via mouse or trackpad.

 ## Camera Selection

-By default, the camera is positioned along the Z axis, looking down at the scene.
-The distance of the camera from the origin is set automatically based on the bounding sphere of the scene.
+The camera defaults to "Front" view, which is positioned along the Z axis, looking forward towards the scene.
+The distance of the camera from the origin is set automatically based on volume occupied by the shapes in the scene.

 You can choose a different camera angle from the `View > Camera` menu.
 [Custom cameras](cameras.md#custom-cameras) can be defined programatically.
+ShapeScript will remember the last selected camera for each shape file.

-To reset the current camera to its default position, select the `View > Camera > Reset` menu, or press **Cmd-0** on the keyboard.
+To temporarily change the camera position, you can alter the view using the mouse or trackpad (see below).
+To reset the current camera back to its original position, select the `View > Camera > Reset` menu, or press **Cmd-0** on the keyboard.

 ## Mouse Control